Completing a Complaint Application Form

 Page 4 – Informal Resolution

 It is good to explain clearly what steps you have taken to resolve the issue before you submit a complaint.
-Not doing this step will not automatically mean your complaint will be rejected, but it will definitely help, so if you felt comfortable doing so, it might be something to try first.
+Not doing this step will not automatically mean your complaint will be rejected, but it is expected that you will have tried to find early resolution.

 This could be writing an email to the department or service you are making the complaint about, stating that you were not happy with the situation, why you are unhappy with it, and to request some sort of compensation (as you would in the complaint form).
 This gives the person or department a chance to respond.